 Many people don’t take the time to think about where the food they’re eating comes from.
 Are you one of these people?
 Fish populations around the globe are rapidly depleting due to high demand, unsustainable fishing practices and loss of habitat.

 Help reduce the demand of overexploited species by picking seafood which is both healthful and sustainable next time you are shopping or dining out.
 Harmful fishing practices damage and pollute our underwater ecosystems, whereas overfishing leads to declines in species.

 We each play an important role as a consumer.
 When buying seafood as part of your meal selection, try to choose sustainably sourced species and to help further, encourage others around you including any restaurants, friends and even shop owners to do the same.

 8. Support Organisations Working to Save our Oceans

-Many organisations are helping to protect and save our oceans habitats and the marine life within it.
+Many organizations are helping to protect and save our oceans habitats and the marine life within it.
 Find national organizations and look at the different ways you can help.
-Donations are often contributed to such organisations as well as volunteering programmes with hands-on work.
+Donations are often contributed to such organizations as well as volunteering programmes with hands-on work.

 Many conservational projects offer the options to adopt an animal where your money will make a real-life contribution to the ocean conservation work that is fighting to protect the animal of your choice.
 If you are lucky to live near the coast, why not team up with a local group and get involved in projects closer to home.
-Beach clean ups are often hosted by local dive centres directly.
+Beach cleanups are often hosted by local dive centers directly.
 If you don’t have one close to you why not plan your own?!

 9. Take Action

 The more people learn about our oceans and its inhabitants and how to protect the ocean the more they love to be a part of ocean conservation.
 Issues become more apparent as your passion grows.
 With this passion comes great responsibility and also the desire to share your knowledge and inspire others.